 Even when not required, certification can improve a candidate’s employability and potential salary.
 The United State Police Canine Association offers professional certifications for K9 officers and police dog trainers.

 Before applying to become a K9 officer, candidates must gain 1-2 years of police officer experience.
 K9 officers must be active officers in good standing.
 After demonstrating competency as a police officer, applicants must gain experience working with trained dogs.

 After training with a police dog, K9 officers gain experience working with their dog partners.
 Officers earn this experience on the job and learn skills including tracking, animal handling, and animal safety in large crowds.

 Where Can I Work as a K9 Officer?

-K9 officers can find work in various industries and locations.
+In general, K9 officers can find work in a wide range of various industries and locations.
 A K9 officer working at the federal level may work with explosives, while a local K9 officer may assist with search and rescue efforts.
 You’ll often find K9 officers working in Customs and Border Patrol agencies, for the Drug Enforcement Agency, and for the Transportation Security Administration.
 You will also find K9 units at local, state, and federal police departments.

 Location influences salary, job availability, and work expectations.
 Large, densely populated urban areas typically hire the most K9 officers.
 According to the BLS, law enforcement officers in California earn the highest wages, in part due to the state’s high cost of living.
 The following table outlines the highest-paying states for police and sheriff’s patrol officers, including K9 officers.